influxdata/terraform-aws-influx/examples/influxdb-multi-cluster/README.md

-This folder shows an example of Terraform code that uses the [influxdb-cluster](https://github.com/gruntwork-io/terraform-aws-influx/tree/master/modules/influxdb-cluster) module to deploy a [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) cluster in [AWS](https://aws.amazon.com/).
+This folder shows an example of Terraform code that uses the [influxdb-cluster](https://github.com/gruntwork-io/terraform-aws-influx/tree/master/modules/influxdb-cluster) module to deploy a [InfluxDB Enterprise](https://www.influxdata.com/time-series-platform/influxdb/) cluster in [AWS](https://aws.amazon.com/).
 The cluster consists of two Auto Scaling Groups (ASGs): one for meta nodes and one for data nodes.

 You will need to create an [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)